Executive Summary

 LLMs began assisting analysts with alert enrichment, natural-language querying, and recommended response actions.
 Copilot-style assistants answered questions and summarized incident data.
 These tools improved productivity but remained reactive.
 The human still initiated every investigation and made every decision.

 Agentic AI architectures reason through multi-step investigations independently.
 Instead of static playbooks, AI agents analyze alert context, correlate signals across the full stack, generate investigation hypotheses, execute enrichment, and produce structured findings.
-Analysts shift from executing investigations to reviewing AI-generated conclusions.
+Analysts shift from executing investigations to reviewing AI-generated conclusions and choosing the autonomy level appropriate to each alert class.

 What Defines an Autonomous SOC Platform

-Not every platform that uses AI qualifies as an Autonomous SOC.
+Not every platform that uses AI qualifies as an autonomous SOC.
 Security leaders making purchasing decisions need clear criteria to evaluate vendor claims.
-Five core capabilities define a genuine Autonomous SOC platform.
+A genuine autonomous SOC platform operates at two layers: agentic on architecture, autonomous on outcomes.
+Six capabilities define it.

 1. Agentic Investigation, Not Playbook Execution